-Manual lifting is typically thought of as picking up and carrying ocjects, but in fact it is defined as any activity requiring the use of force exerted by a person to lift, lower, push, pull, carry or otherwise move, hold or restrain a person, animal or thing.
+Manual lifting is typically thought of as "picking things up and putting things down", but in fact it is defined as any activity requiring the use of force exerted by a person to lift, lower, push, pull, carry or otherwise move, hold or restrain a person, animal or thing.

 By this definition, manual lifting tasks are an unavoidable part of any job, regardless of industry.
-These tasks can range from routine office maintenance, bringing customers their food in a restuarant, and carrying luggage to unloading large supply shipments and extreme warehouse maintence.
+These tasks can range from routine office maintenance, transporting customers food in a restaurant, and carrying luggage to unloading large supply shipments and extreme warehouse maintenance.

-The best way to prevent a possible employee injury due to manaul lifting is to teach proper lifting protocols and incoproate the following tips below!
+The best way to prevent any possible employee injury (and workers' compensation claims) due to manual lifting is to teach employees proper lifting protocols and incorporate the following in safety training!

 4 Tips for Preventing Manual Lifting Injuries

 - Encourage employees to seek help from co-workers.

 - OSHA recommends using two employees if an object is over 50 pounds.